 Professional Capacity.
 The activities that are performed in conjunction with an individual's employment or volunteer service during which they may come in contact with Persons with Disabilities.

-2.02: continued

 Commentary.
-The purpose of mandating certain professions to report instances of Abuse is to require reports from those individuals who, as part of their employment, have contact with Persons with Disabilities and thus a greater opportunity to observe Abuse or its effects.
-As a result, the mandate applies, as specifically stated in the statute, when the mandated reporter, working in a Professional Capacity, has Reasonable Cause to Believe that Abuse exists.
+The purpose of mandating certain professions to report instances of Abuse is to require reports from those individuals who, as part of their employment or voluntary service, have contact with Persons with Disabilities and thus a greater opportunity to observe Abuse or its effects.
+As a result, the mandate applies, as specifically stated in the statute, when the Mandated Reporter, working in a Professional Capacity, has Reasonable Cause to Believe that Abuse exists.

 Protective Services.
 The services arranged for or implemented by a protective service agency as designated by the Commission pursuant to M.G.L. c.
 19C, § 3(d) and provided to a Person with a Disability who has been determined to be in a state of Abuse or neglect.
 Protective Services include, but are not limited to, social casework, case management, arranging for medical/psychiatric evaluations, home care, day care, social service, health care and other services as may be required to ensure that the Person with a Disability is protected from Abuse or neglect and that the effects of Abuse or neglect are remediated.